haerrel/webconsole/README.md

 ## About

 Integrate and use binary executables in your web applications.
-Sends commands to a remote system, which is hosting the executable binary, and receives the output.
+Sends console commands to a remote system, which is hosting the executable binary, and receives the output.
 Data transfer is based on WebSockets for real-time experience.

 ## Components
 * [Server](./server)